avikumart/Data-Warehousing-and-Analytics-Project/README.md

 ![image2](assets/ss2.png)

 ## Data Preparation Plan
-To ensure high-quality input for machine learning models, the following preparation steps are implemented[cite: 1]:
+To ensure high-quality input for machine learning models, the following preparation steps are implemented:

 1.  **Data Cleaning:**
     * Scan for and remove duplicate entries.